 The rapid advancement of the technologies in genetics has prompted genetic testing to become an essential component in clinical practice and research.
 In the past decades, we have seen how genetics was studied to unravel its relationship to underlying psychiatric disorders.

-Genetics is one of the most important factors as to how well a patient responds to medication and whether they have side effects.
-Before prescribing an antidepressant or an antipsychotic, psychiatrists are trained to ask whether any of their family members are taking medications in the same class, and which medications they responded to.
-So if you’re other responded well to Zoloft and became more anxious with Lexapro, It is more likely you will respond to Zoloft and feel anxious with Lexapro.
+Genetics is one of the most critical factors as to how well a patient responds to medication and whether they have side effects.
+Before prescribing an antidepressant or an antipsychotic, psychiatrists are trained to ask whether any of their family members are taking drugs in the same class, and which medications they responded to.
+So if any of your family members responded well to Zoloft and became more anxious with Lexapro, it is more likely you will respond to Zoloft and feel anxious with Lexapro.

 Genetic Testing or ‘Pharmacogenomics,’ is the process of looking at a person’s DNA, and based on their DNA sequences predicting which medications they are more likely to have a good response to and which medications are more likely to give them side effects.
 It is a type of medical test that identifies changes in chromosomes, genes, or proteins.
 The results of a genetic test can confirm or rule out a suspected genetic condition or help determine a person’s chance of developing or passing on a genetic disorder.
 More than 1,000 genetic tests are currently in use, and more are being developed.